DNA replication: Pre-replication complex

 In late mitosis and early G1 phase, a large complex of initiator proteins assembles into the pre-replication complex at particular points in the DNA, known as "origins".
-In E. coli the primary initiator protein is DnaA; in yeast, this is the origin recognition complex.
+In E. coli the primary initiator protein is Dna A; in yeast, this is the origin recognition complex.
 Sequences used by initiator proteins tend to be "AT-rich" (rich in adenine and thymine bases), because A-T base pairs have two hydrogen bonds (rather than the three formed in a C-G pair) and thus are easier to strand-separate.
-In eukaryotes, the origin recognition complex catalyzes the assembly of initiator proteins into the pre-replication complex.
+In eukaryotes, the origin recognition complex (ORC) catalyzes the assembly of initiator proteins into the pre-replication complex.
 In addition, a recent report suggests that budding yeast ORC dimerizes in a cell cycle dependent manner to control licensing.
 In turn, the process of ORC dimerization is mediated by a cell cycle-dependent Noc3p dimerization cycle in vivo, and this role of Noc3p is separable from its role in ribosome biogenesis.
-ORC and Noc3p are continuously bound to the chromatin throughout the cell cycle.
+An essential Noc3p dimerization cycle mediates ORC double-hexamer formation in replication licensing and Noc3p are continuously bound to the chromatin throughout the cell cycle.
 Cdc6 and Cdt1 then associate with the bound origin recognition complex at the origin in order to form a larger complex necessary to load the Mcm complex onto the DNA.
-The Mcm complex is the helicase that will unravel the DNA helix at the replication origins and replication forks in eukaryotes.
+In eukaryotes, the Mcm complex is the helicase that will split the DNA helix at the replication forks and origins.
 The Mcm complex is recruited at late G1 phase and loaded by the ORC-Cdc6-Cdt1 complex onto the DNA via ATP-dependent protein remodeling.
-The loading of the Mcm complex onto the origin DNA marks the completion of pre-replication complex formation.
+The loading of the MCM complex onto the origin DNA marks the completion of pre-replication complex formation.

 If environmental conditions are right in late G1 phase, the G1 and G1/S cyclin-Cdk complexes are activated, which stimulate expression of genes that encode components of the DNA synthetic machinery.
 G1/S-Cdk activation also promotes the expression and activation of S-Cdk complexes, which may play a role in activating replication origins depending on species and cell type.
 Control of these Cdks vary depending on cell type and stage of development.
 This regulation is best understood in budding yeast, where the S cyclins Clb5 and Clb6 are primarily responsible for DNA replication.
 Clb5,6-Cdk1 complexes directly trigger the activation of replication origins and are therefore required throughout S phase to directly activate each origin.

 In a similar manner, Cdc7 is also required through S phase to activate replication origins.
 Cdc7 is not active throughout the cell cycle, and its activation is strictly timed to avoid premature initiation of DNA replication.
 In late G1, Cdc7 activity rises abruptly as a result of association with the regulatory subunit DBF4, which binds Cdc7 directly and promotes its protein kinase activity.
 Cdc7 has been found to be a rate-limiting regulator of origin activity.
 Together, the G1/S-Cdks and/or S-Cdks and Cdc7 collaborate to directly activate the replication origins, leading to initiation of DNA synthesis.